 Dexterity

-Dexterity – the ability to make good use of one’s hands – is essential in construction.
-People who lack this skill are often clumsy, which is a major liability on job sites given the size and scale of objects being moved around.
+Dexterity – the ability to use one’s hands – is essential in construction.
+People who lack this skill are often clumsy, which is a major liability on job sites, given the size and scale of objects being moved around.

 Problem-solving

-Construction workers face many challenges on a daily basis.
+Construction workers face many challenges daily.
 Whether related to conflicts between personnel or a project’s complexities, these issues must be solved – often sooner rather than later.

 Professionals with excellent problem-solving skills typically thrive as construction project managers.